nimbling/Nimbling_Scripts/README.md

 ------------
 Three panels for use in Illustrator, packaging some of the scripts found below.
 Use https://aescripts.com/learn/zxp-installer/ to install them.
-ZXP's:
+ZXP's up top:
-• Nimbling CLippers
+• Nimbling Clippers
 • ISO45
 • SSR30

 Nimble Bundle
 ------------